Yorkshireman/yorkshireman.github.io/_posts/2016-08-10-useful-notes-for-makers-grads.md

 2. There is no Number 2 ;-)

-Ok, bad joke, but it's true - if you follow the process you were taught at Makers, you will deliver an excellent Tech Test to your potential employer; start by sketching out your Doman, code it using _proper_ TDD, and SOLID principles.
+Ok, bad joke, but it's true - if you follow the process you were taught at Makers, you will deliver an excellent Tech Test to your potential employer; start by sketching out your Domain, code it using _proper_ TDD, and SOLID principles.
 And that's it.

 Tips for Phone Interview
 ---